 Kirk Barbera is a purpose coach and podcaster living in Southern California.
 Kirk works with professionals and small businesses by helping them formulate and coordinate their activities around a central purpose.
 His podcast is GL^2 Great Living Great Literature.

 Robert Begley is the Founder and President of the New York Heroes Society.
 He was the host and producer of the Manhattan cable TV program The Voice of Reason.
-Robert is a Development Specialist with the Ayn Rand Institute.
 His own writings and speeches can be found on his website, Robert.Begley.com.

 Michael Berliner is the founding executive director of the Ayn Rand Institute, served as cochairman of ARI’s board of directors, and is currently senior adviser to the Ayn Rand Archives.
 He is editor of Letters of Ayn Rand and Understanding Objectivism and taught philosophy and philosophy of education for many years at California State University, Northridge.

 Andrew Bernstein holds a PhD in philosophy from the Graduate School of the City University of New York and taught philosophy for many years at SUNY Purchase.
-He is the author of (most recently) Capitalism Unbound: The Incontestable Moral Case for Individual Rights (2010) and Capitalist Solutions (2011).
-His book in progress is “Heroes and Hero Worship.”
+He is the author of Capitalism Unbound: The Incontestable Moral Case for Individual Rights (2010), Capitalist Solutions (2011), and, most recently, Heroes, Legends, Champions: Why Heroism Matters (2020).

 David Biederman enjoys a career as a production engineer for a independent oil and gas producer.
 He earned a diploma in petroleum engineering technology in Canada and a petroleum engineering degree in the United States.
 David is also a researcher and writer for the Center For Industrial Progress.